tim-weis/cargo-uwp/README.md

 ## Introduction

 Windows developers can choose to write against several different application models.
-Targeting the Universal Windows Platform (UWP) poses the unique challenge of requiring a lot of transformations and infrastructure artifacts to turn source code into and executable or deployable application.
+Targeting the Universal Windows Platform (UWP) poses the unique challenge of requiring a lot of transformations and infrastructure artifacts to turn source code into an executable or deployable application package.

 `cargo uwp` aims to make this process less tedious, reducing opportunities for mistakes, and catching errors early.
-It can generate a Cargo package suitably configured for the UWP, alongside a Cargo [build script](https://doc.rust-lang.org/cargo/reference/build-scripts.html) that manages build artifacts required for deployment and packaging.
+It can generate a Cargo package suitably configured for the UWP, alongside a Cargo [build script](https://doc.rust-lang.org/cargo/reference/build-scripts.html) that manages build artifacts required for packaging and deployment.

 The generated starter package depends on the [windows-rs](https://crates.io/crates/windows) crate as a Windows Runtime projection for Rust.
 This is not a hard requirement at this time, but that is likely to change [over time](#future-work).